Al1erEgo/hammer-systems-test/README.md

 # Test task for Hammer Systems

-Task represents boilerplate project where necessary to add some functionality, such as:
+Assignment represents boilerplate project where necessary to add some functionality, such as:
- - Populate sidebar menu with point
+- Populate sidebar menu with points
 - Implement 'Clients'->'Clients list' points with fetching users from jsonplaceholder
 - Implement profile editing with fake request on edit
- - Implement Constructor module with different restaurant furniture which possible place to board which represents the schema of room by dragging from menu and dropping to the board.
+- Implement Constructor module with different restaurant furniture which possible to place on board by dragging from menu and dropping to the board.
+Board represents the schema of room.
 - Implement import and export of current schema with furniture from\to .txt file

 ## Getting Started